 Appley in Ryde is a good choice as there is a long sandy beach even at high tide.
 The sand is soft and - dare I say it - golden on a sunny day.
 There are some shingly bits if you want to be picky.

 You'll also find good sand at low tide at Totland Bay, Whitecliff Bay, Compton Bay and Colwell Bay.
 Priory Bay has wonderful golden sand but it's harder to access.
-Ventnor is sort of sandy, but it was hit by a big storm which made it shingly and it has been recovering ever since.
+Ventnor is sort of sandy, but it was hit by a big storm that made it shingly and it has been recovering ever since.

 Best Isle of Wight beach for watching massive boats